-UPS Drivers Say ‘Brutal’ Heat Is Endangering Their Lives
+UPS drivers say ‘brutal’ heat is endangering their lives

 In just the past six weeks, he added, 18 of about 9,500 workers in his jurisdiction had become sickened by heat.
 “It’s absolutely getting worse,” he said.

 Although tying a particular heat wave to climate change requires analysis, scientists have no doubt that heat waves around the world are becoming hotter, more frequent and longer-lasting.
-In the United States, the number of hot days is increasing, according to the 2018 National Climate Assessment, a major scientific report by 13 federal agencies, which found that the frequency of heat waves jumped from an average of two per year in the 1960s to six per year by the 2010s.
-The season for heat waves is now 45 days longer than it was in the 1960s, according to the report.

 Last August, Jose Cruz Rodriguez Jr., a 23-year-old UPS driver in Reeves’ local, was found dead in the company’s parking lot in Waco, Texas, just days after starting the job.
 In June, a 24-year-old UPS driver, Esteban David Chavez Jr., died while delivering packages in Pasadena, California, about 10 miles northeast of downtown Los Angeles.
 Last month, another of the company’s workers was captured in footage from a Ring doorbell, stumbling and collapsing outside a home in Scottsdale, Arizona.